mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 system.base.voltage.value, system.base.voltage.unit
 ```

 By using the [`@base`](@ref @base) macro, users can change the prefixes of the base units.
-For instance, if users wish to convert base power and base voltage values to megavolt-amperes (MVA) and kilovolts (kV) respectively, they can execute the following macro:
+For instance, to convert base power and base voltage values to megavolt-amperes (MVA) and kilovolts (kV), execute the following macro:
 ```@example buildModelScratch
 @base(system, MVA, kV)
 nothing # hide